 Tap into new revenue streams

 Lastly, batteries also offer potential for additional cost savings and revenue streams.
-Operators can use batteries to take advantage of fluctuations in electricity prices.
+Grid operators can use batteries to take advantage of fluctuations in electricity prices.
 For example, charging the battery when prices are low reduces demand for grid-supplied electricity during the more expensive peak hours.

 Operators can also trade the flexibility of batteries when the power is otherwise not needed to tap into additional revenue streams, for example at night time when there are fewer charging sessions.
 The prerequisite for all this, however, is a solution that connects chargers and batteries locally and supports intelligent optimization: smart load management.